Hauntlight/GAI4-TDD/README.md

 How to Use
 ----------

-1. Install the Zip as Plugin of PyCharm and restart the IDE
+1. Install the build\distributions\GAI4-TDD-0.x.x.zip as Plugin of PyCharm and restart the IDE
 2. Open settings and set-up the OpenAI API Key like in figure 1

 ![Screen1](imgs/screen_1_key.png)